ImperialCollegeLondon/SWMManywhere/docs/paper/paper.md

 ### Data

-A variety of datasets were selected to enable SWMManywhere to be applied globally.
+A variety of datasets were selected to enable SWMManywhere to be applied globally, \autoref{table:table1}.

+: SWMManywhere data source. \label{table:table1}

 | Data Source | Description | Reference |
 |-------------|-------------| --------- |